zeffii/bpy_externall/README.md

 assumed that its contents is infact a filename: a filepath to a .py file to be executed.

 If the file contains a filename, it will exec the found path, and then empty the file for the next loop.
-When the file contains nothing, the the modal operator will skip any execution.
+When the file contains nothing, the modal operator will skip any execution.

 ## SENDER